WokLibCodeClub/.github/profile/README.md

 Please try to arrive a little bit before 10.30am so that you have time to get logged in to your Code for Life and Scratch accounts and be ready to start at 10.30am. **MAKE SURE YOU KNOW THE PASSWORDS FOR YOUR ACCOUNTS!!!!**
 -->

+In our first session this term we will start off using Rapid Router, which is a block coding game.
+There are several levels in the game.
+The goal on each level is to safely navigate a delivery van driver from a warehouse to a customer's house.
+Unlike a traditional computer game that uses keyboard arrow keys to control the van we will use code blocks to create a sequence of instructions to guide the van instead.

+During the second half of the session we will look at the Scratch program and explore the different parts of the interface.
+Then we will begin to create an animated space-scene project in which alien characters ("sprites") react with sounds, dialogue and visual effects when clicked.

 ### How to make a Scratch account

 If you don't have an account already you can create one by going to [Join Scratch](https://scratch.mit.edu/join).
 You will need to use a parent's valid email address to sign up.